 About Road and Trail

 Welcome to Road and Trail.
 My name is Randy, and I created this website to share my experiences with, knowledge of, and perspectives on, motorcycles and motorcycling.
 The name "Road and Trail" was chosen to reflect that the website focusses on both road and trail riding from a recreational aspect (laidback and fun).
 I created this website because of my long running passion for motorcycling.
+I don't make any money off this website or YouTube - it's a hobby, not a business.
+I also have no sponsorship - I pay for everything out of pocket.
+(It would be nice to earn a little bit just to cover some expenses, though.)

 This website launched in July 2021.
 It replaces another motorcycle website that I created and ran for a number of years: Motor Sport Rider (motorsportrider.net).
 I've shut down that website.